 Using a fan

-Various experts recommend using a fan to blow cool air and help relieve shortness of breath, and some older research supports this.
+Various experts recommend using a fan to blow cool air and help relieve shortness of breath, and some research supports this.
 Pointing a small handheld fan toward your face may help your symptoms.

 Findings published in 2018 found using a fan helped people who had difficulty breathing due to late-stage cancer.